RichardSneyd/coding-kata-platform-backend/readme.md

 }
 ```

 The response body will be of the `EvalResult` format.
 The code is automatically sanitised for logging before being evaluated.
-The result of running the test **with** the users logs can be accessed in the `resultsWithLogs` property.
+The result of running the test **with** the users logs can be accessed in the `testResultsWithLogs` property.
+This allows us to feed back to them the output from their manual debugging/testing.
 The test results after the logs have been automatically removed, are accessed via `publicTestResults`:

 ```json
 {